mightlee123/Project-2/README.md

       X= (tenure/company_age)*20%
       Can exercise once every 8 years (edited)
 ##  Scope
-We focus on San Francisco, San Mateo, Santa Clara, Alameda, Contra Costa, and Marin Counties.
-Sonoma, Napa, and Solano Counties have been intentionally excluded so that the data would not be diluted by cities that are of less interest to our target audience.
+We focus on San Francisco, San Mateo, Santa Clara, Alameda, Contra Costa, Marin, Sonoma Counties.
+Napa, and Solano Counties have been intentionally excluded so that the data would not be diluted by cities that are of less interest to our target audience.

 ---